About

 What could make our

-Blessed Lord, our Holy Father and our cardinals and
+Blessed Lord, our Holy Father, and our cardinals and

-to be doing so in true brotherhood.
+we are doing so in true brotherhood.

 Thanks for taking